-In this work we perform a broad band spectral and timing analysis of the X-ray binaries LMC X-4 and SMC X-1 within a single superorbital period.
+In this work we perform a broadband spectral and timing analysis of the X-ray binaries LMC X-4 and SMC X-1 within a single superorbital period.
 Both of these sources display superorbital periods that are attributed to warped precessing inner accretion disks.
-We observed each source jointly with XMM-Newton and NuSTAR at four epochs during a single superorbital cycle, and found that the pulse profiles and phase-averaged spectra display the periodicity expected from sources with precessing inner disks.
-We also apply the HV05 warped disk model and find that these observed changes in pulse profiles can be modeled by reflection off of a simple pre-
+We observed each source jointly with XMM-Newton and NuSTAR at four epochs during a single superorbital cycle, and found that the pulse profiles and phaseaveraged spectra display the periodicity expected from sources with precessing inner disks.
+We also apply the HV05 warped disk model and find that these observed changes in pulse profiles can be modeled by reflection from a simple precessing disk.
+Modeling the geometry of the inner disk and neutron star beam offers a way to observationally examine magnetic accretion flows around neutron stars.